Skip to main content

 Red Route Stop 5

 Burtness Theatre hosts several dramatic and musical theatre productions put on by the students and faculty of the Theatre Arts department each year.
 An example of Collegiate Gothic architecture, the main theatre house has seats for 400 people.
-See if you can spot the cement face on the side of the building!
+Spot the cement face on the side of the building!

-• Visit Starcher Hall for the department office and Movement Studio (Red Route Stop 8)
+Visit Starcher Hall for the Theatre Arts department office, the black box theatre, and movement studio (Red Route Stop 8)

 Merrifield Hall